richemslie/galvanise_zero/readme.md

    since method of learning is similar to MCTS, can it learn to play?
 Without guidance MCTS will score 50/50.)

- * train a non-zero sum game (skirmish), and try chess!
+ * test a simultaneous game (tron) (this needs new PUCT+ evaluator)

- * and a simultaneous game (tron) (this needs new PUCT+ evaluator)
+ * create PUCT+ evaluator, shared tree between self plays and try a new self play idea.

- * create PUCT+ evaluator, bunch of the galvanise ideas carried over to PUCT MCTS.
-And test a new self play idea.
+ * chess and chess variant games give ggpzero a very hard time.
+I currently run out of memory after 200k samples (very large policies) and saving the data as json can cause pauses of up to 5 minutes.  chess itself looks like as if it will be extremely challenging to get any traction, I think it will need 2-3 million samples with a random network to save going into local minima of worse than random self play (which will end up as draw).
+Need performance fixes for the above before retrying.

  * flesh out "zero battleground", visualisation and pretty elo graphs